AndreyDodonov-EH/netilion-all/docs/InstrumentationApi.md

 Get a range of instrumentations

 Returns a list of instrumentations in your accessible scope.
 If the query has no matches, the response is an empty list.
-Possible include values: &#x60;&#x60;&#x60;specifications, specifications[key1,key2], pictures, tenant, parent, status, type, type.tenant, type.parent&#x60;&#x60;&#x60;
+Possible include values: &#x60;&#x60;&#x60;specifications, specifications[key1,key2], pictures, tenant, parent, status, worst_asset_status, type, type.tenant, type.parent&#x60;&#x60;&#x60;

 ### Example
 ```javascript